staydecent/staydecent.ca/src/entries/code/2016-07-14-reusable-android-view-components/content.md

 title: Creating Reusable View Components for Android
 ---

 View components are all the rage in the frontend JavaScript world, with React popularizing their usage.
-Many [other frameworks](https://docs.angularjs.org/guide/component) have added APIs to support this pattern, as well.
-And, I've been using view components for the last couple years to build web app frontends.
-So, when I started learning Android, I quickly found myself wanting to breakdown my UI into components.
+Many [other frameworks](https://docs.angularjs.org/guide/component) have added APIs to support this pattern as well.
+I've been pretty happy to adopt view components for web developement, so when I started learning Android, I quickly found myself wanting to breakdown my UI into components.

 Android/Java is full-OOP so it really just comes down to extending a built-in ViewGroup class and defining an XML layout.